digidol/MMP/Final Report/README.md

 You can modify the structure of the document, but it is suggested that unless you have a good reason, the order and titles of the main sections should be kept.

+Reasonable effort has been taken to keep the content of the documents synchronised, execpt for minor differences.
+If in doubt, the LaTeX versions are considrered the source version.
+That is not intended to indicate any preference for LaTeX.
+You can use any word processor you like in order to produce your report.
+However, for the purposes of consistency, it is easier to define the LaTeX format as the main source on which the Word and Open Office files are based.

 ## Word Templates / Open Office Templates
 The Word and Open Office Templates are provided as template files.
 Double click to open in Word / Open Office.
 This will create a new unnamed document based on this template.
 There are some example chapters and sections.